-Bhaskar Krishnamachari is Professor and Ming Hsieh Faculty Fellow in Electrical Engineering at the Viterbi School of Engineering, University of Southern California.
-He has been a faculty member in the Department of Electrical Engineering since 2002.
+Bhaskar Krishnamachari is Professor and Ming Hsieh Faculty Fellow in Electrical and Computer Engineering Engineering at the Viterbi School of Engineering, University of Southern California.
+He has been a faculty member in the Department of Electrical and Computer Engineering since 2002.
 He also holds a joint appointment in the Department of Computer Science.
 He is the Director of the Center for Cyber-Physical Systems and the Internet of Things, and the Autonomous Networks Research Group, and Co-Director of the Ming Hsieh Institute for Electrical Engineering as well as the USC Center for Human Applied Reasoning and the Internet of Things.

 In 2015, Bhaskar Krishnamachari was listed in Popular Science Magazine's "Brilliant Ten" list; and in 2011, he was included in the TR-35 , Technology Review Magazine's annual listing of the top 35 young innovators under the age of 35.
 He has received the 2010 ASEE Terman Award, given annually to an electrical engineering educator, and the 2010 IEEE-HKN Outstanding Young Electrical and Computer Engineer Award.
 He has also received the USC-Mellon Award for Mentoring Graduate Students in 2008, the USC Viterbi School of Engineering Junior Faculty Research Award in 2005, and the National Science Foundation CAREER award in 2004.
 From 2005-2008, he held the Philip and Cayley MacDonald Early Career Endowed Chair at USC.